Tips and Tools for Outdoor Spring Cleaning

 Let your patio furniture dry in the sun for a couple hours before use

 Tip: For mold and mildew, you will need to use a different cleaner.
-Use CLR Mold & Mildew Stain Remover.
+Use CLR Mold & Mildew Clear.
 It works great on all kinds of surfaces: fabrics, glass, metal, brick, concrete, marble, hard plastics, fiberglass, automobile tires, and wood.
 It’s also part of the EPA’s Safer Choice Program.
 If excess mold and mildew are present, wear heavy-duty vinyl gloves and face mask.
 Simply saturate the stain and let sit for 10 minutes, then wipe off with a dry clean cloth.
 Older stains may require a second application.
 Never mix with other household cleaners or bleach as toxic fumes may result.

 If your lawn sprinklers haven’t been used in a while, it may have a build-up of calcium or rust.
 This can hamper the water flow causing an uneven distribution leading to patches of brown grass in some areas while flooding in other areas.
 A build-up of rust on the sprinkler heads may even leave rust stains on sidewalks, driveways, cars and other items.
 To get your sprinklers working like new, first mix equal amounts of CLR Calcium, Lime & Rust Remover and warm water.
 Never mix CLR with other household cleaners or bleach.
 Then inspect your sprinkler heads.
 If the build-up is minimal, simply wipe the sprinkler head with a brush, cloth, or sponge with the CLR solution.
 After 2-3 minutes, rinse with cold water.
 If the build-up in extensive, you may need to remove and submerge the sprinkler heads in the solution for a few minutes, then immediately rinse with cold water and replace the head.